 IP (version 4) addresses are 32 bits in length (Figure 5).
 They are typically written as a sequence of four numbers, representing the decimal value of each of the address bytes.
 Since the values are separated by periods, the notation is referred to as dotted decimal.
 A sample IP address is 220.127.116.11.

 IP addresses are hierarchical for routing purposes and are subdivided into two subfields.
-The Network Identifier (NET_ID) subfield identifies the TCP/IP subnetwork connected to the Internet.
+IPv4 address have two levels of hierarchy, namely the Network Identifier (NET_ID) and Host Identifier (HOST_ID).
+The NET_ID subfield identifies the TCP/IP subnetwork connected to the Internet.
 The NET_ID is used for high-level routing between networks, much the same way as the country code, city code, or area code is used in the telephone network.
-The Host Identifier (HOST_ID) subfield indicates the specific host within a subnetwork.
+The HOST_ID subfield indicates the specific host within a subnetwork.

-To accommodate different size networks, IP defines several address classes.
+To accommodate different size networks, IPv4 historically defined several address classes.
 Classes A, B, and C are used for host addressing and the only difference between the classes is the length of the NET_ID subfield:

 - A Class A address has an 8-bit NET_ID and 24-bit HOST_ID.
 Class A addresses are intended for very large networks and can address up to 16,777,214 (224-2) hosts per network.
 The first bit of a Class A address is a 0 and the NETID occupies the first byte, so there are only 128 (27) possible Class A NETIDs.
 In fact, the first digit of a Class A address will be between 1 and 126, and only about 90 or so Class A addresses have been assigned.